facebook/react-native-website/docs/pushnotificationios.md

 getCategory(): string;
 ```

-Gets the category string from the `aps` object
+Gets the category string from the `aps` object.

 ---